You'll mostly find sulfates in your cleaning and personal care products. Shampoo, toothpaste, body washes, facial cleansers—you name it.

 When it comes to skin care, sometimes less is more.
-So less foam could be more benefits (and less health damage).
+So less foam could lead to more benefits and less damage to your skin.

 Thank you for reading my blog.
 Hope this post was helpful!

-And hope to hear from you in the comments - What is your opinion on the matter?
+And hope to hear from you in the comments.
+What's your opinion on the matter?